ikigai342/Capstone1/README.md

 ### Future functionality
 * Add a currency selection function
-* Front end created with tkinter
+* Create front end with tkinter
 * Add graph that show the interest graph